arulster17/cse15l-lab-reports/lab2.md

 ## PART 3

 I learned a lot more about servers and URLs in the past two weeks.
 Previously, I knew nothing about how we could connect websites to Java programs, and I really enjoyed learning and making things like number and chat servers.
+I also learned more about ssh than I knew before, such as the scp command and saving the password in the authorized file.
+One thing related to this that I hope to do is to provide input through a website in a method besides the URL.
+I would like to make an actual little chat website in pure Java, where people can send messages just through text box inputs and send buttons.
+I hope we learn about this in the coming weeks.